arm-diaz/aws-bootcamp-cruddur-2023/journal/week5.md

 ![Image of Crudder Message](assets/week5/cruddur-dynamodb-messages.png)

-The message created triggers the lambda function and populates the DynamoDB table.
+The new message triggers the lambda function and populates the DynamoDB table.

 We can check the lambda function logs by reviewing the cloudwatch logs.